matklad/terminal-editor/plan.md

   lines.
   Implementation notes: Added maxOutputLines property (default 50) and setMaxOutputLines() method for configurability.
 Output combines stdout and stderr, limiting to last N lines when exceeded.
+- [ ] implement settings for line limit, such that the user can adjust that.
 - [ ] change `Terminal.status` function to return runtime and status informatino.
 Runtime should  be consice, human readable: `1m 3s`.
 - [ ] Implement `.run` user-visible command.
 It should execute currnt command line.
 It should also